-One of the hardest conversations you will ever have in your life will be talking with someone about their addiction problems.
-These conversations are often as hard or harder than talking with someone grieving from losing a loved-one, or the conversations about the birds and bees with a child reaching puberty.
+How to Talk with Someone Suffering from Addiction – One of the hardest conversations you will ever have in your life will be talking with someone about their addiction problems.
+These conversations are often as hard or harder than talking with someone grieving from losing a loved one, one of the conversations about the birds and bees with a child reaching puberty.
 Don’t worry if you have a little anxiety going into the conversation, everyone who tries does.

 It’s Okay to Have an Introductory Conversation